cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 ## What Assertions Are Available?

-Cypress wraps Chai, Chai-jQuery, and Chai-Sinon to provide the built-in assertions.
+Cypress wraps `Chai`, `Chai-jQuery`, and `Sinon-Chai` to provide the built-in assertions.
 You can learn more in {% url 'the list of assertions reference' assertions %}.
 You can also write your own assertions as Chai plugins and use them in Cypress.

 ## Writing Assertions